askrella/askrella-llm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Askrella LLM is a Flask-based API project that leverages [Langchain](https://github.com/hwchase17/langchain) and [LlamaIndex](https://github.com/jerryjliu/llama_index) to create a chat application powered by Language Model (LLM).
-This project allows you to ingest your own data from raw text or URLs and perform question-answering (Q&A) against it.
+Askrella LLM is a Flask-based project that leverages [Langchain](https://github.com/hwchase17/langchain) and [LlamaIndex](https://github.com/jerryjliu/llama_index) to create a REST API powered by LLM's.
+This API allows you to ingest your own data from raw text or URLs and perform question-answering (Q&A) against it.

 ## Key Features